 Best Practices for Remote Working

-Remote is helpful in many ways.
+Remote Working is helpful in many ways.
 To take full benefit requires focus and having a clear plan.
 Here are some steps to explore to stay productive and increase efficiency.

 - Morning Routine: Stick to your AM routine.
 Getting up at the same time, working out, and making coffee, etc. will help you get into the zone and do your best work.
 With the pressure to get ready and leave home to work at a particular time off, it is easy to give up on the morning rituals.
-But it is important to stick to the routine to start the morning in the right way.
+But it is essential to stick to the routine to start the morning in the right way.